bfloydd/coalesce/README.md

-# Obsidian Coalesce Community Plugin
+# Coalesce Plugin for Obsidian

 ## Description: